vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 wY4

 1052; mantras that the follo-1 Parvati or Śkanda or Bha wers of Vāmanārga may irava, similarly later employ about three makaras Buddhist writers on T. profess ( wine, nudrā and coitus ) tbat they quote Buddha 1038, 1056-57; Mantra sac- į 1051; most important and cidekam brahua' is best 1057; early Buddhist works on mantra 'brahmārpanaw brahma' Tāptrik cults, Prajñopāyavini (Bhagavadgita IV, 2+) to be scaya and Jilānasiddhi, are recited when offering wide not earlier thau the 8th cen and other tattvas to the highest tury A. D. 1041; names of Self 1059n; medieval works sowe published Hindo and on kaula cult speuk of drin- Buddhist T. 1050; names of king wine, flesh eating, maith- sixty-four T. 1049n; uaues of una in the vulyar sense as some Vaiṣṇa va T. 1051 ; names means of Derī worship and of works in which the philoso assert that by doing so libera- phical aspects of Hindu T. tion would be secured 1087; ! may be studied 1051 ; no trace T, mention the six mayic and i of direct connectiup between terrible rites, sānti, vasikaraña, Atharvaveda and Tantras stambbava, vidvesaña, mirana, 1037; videst among Buddhist uccātana 1070, 1105, 1113–14:| Tantras are Aryamaðjuśrimula method of referring to bija ! kalpa and GuhyasamĀjatantra mantras like liriur' in a round acc. to Dr. Bhattacarga, 1050; about or mystical pay 1058n; path of T. cult in its higher merely drinking wine or eating level was one of Upasana or mest, indulging in sexual inter- bhakli, but it oftep degenera course would never conserted into magic and moral and siddhi but it wast be the result depravity 1090; Pārānanda of strictly foll:wing the kault sūtra and some other T, works path, says Kulārpara 1064; provide that drinking wine meaning of word T. in Rgveda, before the stage where ege Atharvaveda and Tai.
-Br. is balls begin to roll or mind 'loom' 1031 ; meaning of word remains steady and baving T. acc. to Yāj, Amarakośa, intercourse with Śakti accor Byhaspati, Katyāyana and Bha. ding to the roles of the sāstra gavata 1031-32; Modern is not blamable and to drink apologists for Tantricism emp. beyond that stage is bestial hasize that the instructions in and sinful 1056 ; paths in T. the Gabyasamājatantra are are three, Dalṣiṇa (declared meant only for yogis who have in Veda, sinftig and Parāṇas), attained some yogic perfection Vāma (declared by Veda and 10770; most Hindu T. are avamas ), uttara (declared by dialogues between Siva and Veda and Guru ), latier que
+Br. is balls begin to roll or mind 'loom' 1031 ; meaning of word remains steady and baving T. acc. to Yāj, Amarakośa, intercourse with Śakti accor Byhaspati, Katyāyana and Bha. ding to the roles of the sāstra gavata 1031-32; Modern is not blamable and to drink apologists for Tantricism emp. beyond that stage is bestial hasize that the instructions in and sinful 1056 ; paths in T. the Gabyasamājatantra are are three, Dalṣiṇa (declared meant only for yogis who have in Veda, sinftig and Parāṇas), attained some yogic perfection Vāma (declared by Veda and 10770; most Hindu T. are avamas ), uttara (declared by dialogues between Śiva and Veda and Guru ), latier que

 Inden